girirajvyas/aws/aws-solution-architect-associate/aws-solution-architect-associate-sa-c03.md

  - Managed NFS (Network file system) that can be mounted on 100s of EC2
  - EFS works with linux EC2 instances in multi avaialbility zones
  - High available, Scalable, expensive (3x gp2), pay per use, no capacity planning
+ - Amazon Elastic File System (Amazon EFS) provides a simple, scalable, fully managed elastic NFS file system for use with AWS Cloud services and on-premises resources.
+ - Amazon EFS is a regional service storing data within and across multiple Availability Zones (AZs) for high availability and durability.
+ - Amazon EC2 instances can access your file system across AZs, regions, and VPCs, while on-premises servers can access using AWS Direct Connect or AWS VPN.

+You can connect to Amazon EFS file systems from EC2 instances in other AWS regions using an inter-region VPC peering connection, and from on-premises servers using an AWS VPN connection.

 ## 3.6 Shared responsibility model for EC2 storage